Medabots/medarot1/README.md

 The patch is totally playable from start to finish, but if you'd like to submit any fixes we missed or submit a text correction, feel free to submit a Pull Request or join the [Medabots Discord](https://discord.gg/4hHxKSX).

+If you'd like to locally edit test your changes, you can directly edit files under the text/ folder and rebuild.
+If you prefer to use the spreadsheet for editing, setup a virtualenv and restore the packages with pip and use the xlsx2csv and xlsx2list scripts (usage is in the file comments).

 # Contributors